carbon-design-system/rfcs/text/0000-carbon-addons.md

 ## CLI (carbon-addons-cli)
 The Carbon Addons Cli tool is the core library that functions as a foundation for Carbon Addons.

-This library come with the following commands:
+This library comes with the following commands:

 <hr/>